Shivani-Jadon/Olive_Landing_page/README.md

 # Olive_Landing_page
-Home page developed for a Serviced Apartment company.
+A sample Home page developed for a Serviced Apartment company.

 ## Basic features
 The page has been built using :-